oliverschwendener/ueli/README.md

 > Note: because the executables are not signed Windows will probably prevent you from executing the installer or the program itself.
 You can click "Run anyway" to install/run the program.

 * Download the latest version [here](https://github.com/oliverschwendener/ueli/releases)
-* Run the installer or unzip or choco install ueli
+* Run the installer or unzip
+* Run the application

+## Installing via chocolatey repository

+> Chocolatey is a package manager for Windows and ueli is in the official repository!
+Please see https://chocolatey.org on how to set choco up!

+* Open a powershell with administration rights (Right click on your start button and click 'Windows PowerShell (Admin)'
+* Type 'choco install ueli'
+* Accept the upcoming prompt by entering 'y' or run above command with '-y' switch
 * Run the application

 ## Quick tutorial